 George A. Zara, FACHE

-Seminar leaders Michael E. Frisina, PhD, founder and president, The Frisina Group LLC and The Center for Influential Leadership, and George A. Zara, FACHE, president and CEO, Providence Hospital, will introduce the concept of tactical capacity to ensure a successful, task-focused approach to reducing readmissions.
+Seminar leaders Michael E. Frisina, PhD, founder and president, The Frisina Group LLC and The Center for Influential Leadership, and George A. Zara, FACHE, former president and CEO, Providence Hospitals, will introduce the concept of tactical capacity to ensure a successful, task-focused approach to reducing readmissions.

 - Click on the Register Now link for the location of your choice